rachbowyer/keirin/README.md

 <hr>

-<small>Picture of a cyclist courtesy of Tim Rademacher.
-Used under the Creative Commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) licence.</small>
+<sup>Picture of a cyclist courtesy of Tim Rademacher.
+Used under the Creative Commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) licence.</sup>